rubynl/2023-may.railsgirls.nl/src/privacy-policy.md

 - Google Docs
     - Information submitted through Google Forms is stored in Google Docs.
 - Google Maps
     - A Google Maps element is embedded on our websites to display the event venue location.
+This is only loaded when you opt-in to setting cookies.
 - GitHub
     - Our websites are hosted by GitHub using GitHub pages.
 - Plausible